 It is imperative to create an event budget early on, if not first.
 The budget will act as a guideline for every single decision you make, from which venue you book to what level of marketing you can afford.

-In order to accomplish this, it’s important to do your research first, like calling a few catering companies, venus, entertainers, etc. for quotes.
+In order to accomplish this, it’s important to do your research first, like calling a few catering companies, venues, entertainers, etc. for quotes.

 And even though creating the budget first might seem unrealistic because, as we all know, events often change and grow as they evolve, that’s okay.